HridoyVaraby/wp-admin-command-chrome-extension/README.md

 ## Configuration

-The extension comes with sensible defaults, but you can customize various settings:
+The extension comes with sensible defaults, but you can customize various settings anytime:

 - Keyboard shortcuts
 - UI enhancements